toggledbits/PluginTools/README.md

 You can see that the service ID has four *elements*, each of which is separated by a colon (":").
 The "urn" first element is a fixed string (never changes) that means [*uniform resource name*](https://en.wikipedia.org/wiki/Uniform_Resource_Name), saying this string is a name for a well-known resource of some type.
 The second part, "upnp-org", is the namespace part of the service ID.
 It is usually derived from an Internet domain name, with the dots changed to dashes, but can be anything as long as it uniquely identifies the organization or entity that created and maintains the resource definition.
 Since binary switches have a standard UPnP definition, UPnP.org owns the definition and so the "upnp-org" namespace is used here.
 The third element is the fixed string "serviceId" and says that this URN is the name of a UPnP service (not a device type or other identifier).
 Finally, the last element, "SwitchPower1" is the name of the service itself.

 > Really, elements one and three aren't necessary; it would be just as unique to use the shortcut `upnp-org:SwitchPower1`, since the "urn" and "serviceId" strings are repeated in all service IDs, so don't contribute to their uniqueness.
 But we don't do this because Vera would not see them as literally equal, and Vera uses the longer form.
-But for services that Vera doesn't define, we could in fact choose anything we want, because the specifics of the string's structure aren't significant to Vera/Luup, the string just needs to be unique.
-You can have a service ID simply called "frodo" without any colons or the four elements, and that would work, it would just violate the "social convention" that we developers try to stick with by using the UPnP form.
+But for services that Vera doesn't define, we could in fact choose anything we want, because the specifics of the string's structure aren't actually significant to Vera/Luup, the string just needs to be unique.
+You could have a service ID simply called "frodo" without any colons or the four elements, and that would work, it would just violate the "social convention" that we developers try to stick with by using the UPnP form.

 ### Defining Your Own Namespace

 As a Vera developer, you will be in the position of creating new services.
-As such, you need a namespace, a string that identifies you alone, or at least has a low risk of being used by others in the Vera world, in which your new services can be defined.
-Ignoring this is the first place where I think a lot of new Vera developers go wrong in writing their own plugins: they use someone else's plugin as a template to get started, and while they must change the service name in the service IDs to match their new plugin name, they don't change the namespace to something they own, so they are effectively highjacking someone else's namespace/domain.
+As such, you need a namespace--a string that identifies you alone, or at least has a low risk of being used by others in the Vera world--in which your new services can be defined.
+Ignoring this requirement is the first place where I think a lot of new Vera developers go wrong in writing their own plugins: they use someone else's plugin as a template to get started, and while they must change the service name in the service IDs to match their new plugin name, they don't change the namespace to something they own, so they are effectively highjacking someone else's namespace/domain.
 This is how you end up with third-party plugins and devices defining new services in the `micasaverde-com` namespace, which belongs to eZLO/Vera.
 It also seems a lot of early Vera developers copied code from @futzle as a starting point for their new plugins, and as a result many old plugins in the app marketplace use the "futzle-com" namespace--and because of this, *she has often been asked for support for plugins that she didn't write!* Never use a namespace/domain that you don't own (and that includes upnp-org, micasaverde-com, futzle-com, etc.) for your new work.

-Here are two good, simple ways to do create your own namespace: base it on an Internet domain name you own, or base it on your Vera Community user name.
+Here are two good, simple ways to create your own namespace: base it on an Internet domain name you own, or base it on your Vera Community user name.

-The best way to create your own namespace is to follow the UPnP convention Vera uses and use an Internet domain name that you own and plan on keeping indefinitely.
+The best-practice way to create your own namespace is to follow the UPnP convention Vera uses and use an Internet domain name that you own and plan on keeping indefinitely.
 So, if you happen to own "example.com", your UPnP namespace would be "example-com", and all of your service IDs and device types would use that as their second element (e.g. `urn:example-com:serviceId:SomeService1`).

 If you don't own a Internet domain name, no problem.
 I recommend you just use your Vera Community username with "-vera", such as "rigpapa-vera" (don't use *that* one, of course--it's mine!--it's just an example).
 This also has the advantage of making it very easy for users to identify you as the developer of the plugin or responsible for a service definition they also may want to use, so you may want to use this approach even if you do own an Internet domain name.